maxbeizer/oo_json_extension/README.md

 https://github.com/user-attachments/assets/ce1fcdd8-eff1-4050-8a1f-f15585a0cfcd

+> [!WARNING]
+> This is experimental and best effort.
+The API is very much under heavy development and there is not a stable version at this time.
+Use at your own risk.

 ### Quick start

 - Load the folder as an unpacked extension (`chrome://extensions` → Load unpacked → `oo_json_extension`).
 No build step needed.